donggiangthai/udacity-project/README.md

 aws_session_token = F...n//////////w...N/v...R+Z...4/O...C+E...a+jJ//g...c/9...u+8...b+x...A+D...I
 ```

-Beside that we can also having an extra file inside of the `.aws` folder called `config`.
+Besides that we can also have an extra file inside the `.aws` folder called `config`.
 Here is an example of the `config` file

 ```
 [default]